mahicks5/console-dungeon-game/README.md

 # Assignment 5: Design Patterns
 **Maxwell Hicks (mahicks5)**

->  The design patterns I implemented in this project were Factory,
+>  The design patterns I implemented in this project were the Factory,
-> Strategy, and Singleton.
+> Strategy, and Singleton patterns.
 All of these design patterns work in tandem to help create my game what it is.
 > The Strategy pattern is what I used to apply stat upgrades in an easier manner.
 > The Factory pattern was used in a handful of places to handle creating weapons, armor, names, and other things.
 > This was a good choice because it made creating things easier and less startup to making them.